 A medical examination not only protects your physical safety, it also creates important medical documentation that may help protect your rights.
 Depending on the circumstances of your accident, you may need to file a claim to seek fair compensation for your suffering and losses.

 Medical documentation serves as a strong foundation for an injury claim.
 You may require costly medical care, and may also miss important income or suffer other financial losses because of these injuries.
-With a strong injury claim, you can focus on your physical recovery while resting assured that your rights remain protected throughout your recovery and beyond.
+With a strong injury claim and a Covington personal injury attorney on your side, you can focus on your physical recovery while resting assured that your rights remain protected throughout your recovery and beyond.